ufal/neuralmonkey/docs/source/overview.rst

 two series: sequence of source-language sentences and a sequence of target-language sequences.

-The following scheme captures how we create a dataset is created from input data.
+The following scheme captures how a dataset is created from input data.

 .. image:: dataset_creation.svg